symfony/symfony-docs/cookbook/symfony1.rst

 For this to work, all third-party libraries used by your project must be defined in the ``composer.json`` file.

-If you look at the ``HelloController`` from the Symfony2 Standard Edition you can see that it lives in the ``Acme\DemoBundle\Controller`` namespace.
+If you look at the ``HelloController`` from the Symfony Standard Edition you can see that it lives in the ``Acme\DemoBundle\Controller`` namespace.
 Yet, the AcmeDemoBundle is not defined in your ``composer.json`` file.
 Nonetheless are the files autoloaded.
 This is because you can tell Composer to autoload files